How long does it take?

 We use general use DVD-R media for video and CD-R media for audio which we find are

-compatible with most brand name players produced in the last five years.
+compatible with most brand name players produced in the last 20 years.
 As technology moves rapidly, older player may have viewing issues.
-Modern HD DVD players (including Blu-ray) and TVs can
+Modern HD DVD players (including Blu-ray) and TVs can handle

 I want to edit my new DVD on my home computer.
 Can I simply